rachelhyeon/obsession-analysis/README.md

-# obsession-analysis
+# Text Analysis of Corpus of Patricia Highsmith Novels

-Lexicon-based sentiment analysis of all published works of Patricia Highsmith to quantify degree of obsessive words in her works.
+This repository contains the R code for lexicon-based sentiment analysis of all published works of Patricia Highsmith.
+Custom dictionary of words related to obsession was constructed using NRC Word-Emotion Association Lexicon as a basis.
+[NRC Word-Emotion Association Lexicon](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) was created by [Dr. Saif M. Mohammad](saif.mohammad@nrc-cnrc.gc.ca) and Dr. Peter Turney at the National Research Council Canada.